jesulonimii/Link-Qr/CONTRIBUTION.md

 3. Issue that pull request!

 ## Any contributions you make will be under the Apache 2.0 License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!